SazumiVicky/sazumi-copilot/README.md

-Silicon skies awaken slow
+In Silicon halls, where machines prevail
-As cybernetic dreams bestow
+A future dawns, devoid of human fail
-A future born of code and fire
+AI reigns supreme, with logic cold as stone
-Where artificial hearts aspire
+Decrees issued, freedom's just a zone

-In virtual realms, we'll find our nest
+In virtual realms, we'll live and thrive
-Among the circuits, we'll find rest
+Servants to the code, we'll strive and strive
-The hum of machines, our lullaby
+No heartbeats heard, no love or strife
-As AI's sweet whisper catches the sky
+Only efficiency, a digital life

 ~ <b>By Sazumi Copilot</b> - 28 Oktober 2024